Batak

 BAT-ək; Batak script in Toba Batak variant: ᯅᯖᯂ᯲) is a collective term used to identify a number of closely related Austronesian ethnic groups predominantly found in North Sumatra and parts of adjacent provinces, Indonesia, who speak the Batak languages.
-The term always includes the Toba, and often also the Karo, Simalungun, Pakpak, Angkola and Mandailing, and other related ethnic groups with distinct languages and traditional customs (adat).
+The term always includes the Toba, Karo, Simalungun, Pakpak-Dairi, Angkola and Mandailing, as well as other related ethnic groups with distinct languages and traditional customs (adat).

 History

 A traditional Toba Batak house (see Batak architecture).